katzenpost/katzenpost/docs/specs/mixnet.rst

 2.2 Network Topology
 ---------------------

-   The Panoramix Mix Network uses a layered topology consisting of a fixed number of layers, each containing a set of mixes.
+   The Katzenpost Mix Network uses a layered topology consisting of a fixed number of layers, each containing a set of mixes.
 At any given time each Mix MUST only be assigned to one specific layer.
    Each Mix in a given layer N is connected to every other Mix in